 EMTs and EMT students are placed on field teams where they respond to medical calls and practice skills such as assessments, patient moving, vitals, radio operations, etc.

 First-year nursing or medical students are usually placed on field teams with other pre-health students where they work with certified EMTs to get experience with initial assessments, taking vitals, and learning about the conditions that cause most of our patients to present to Rock Medicine.

-Nursing or medical students who’ve completed more than one year of (or half of accelerated) programs are usually given the option of being placed in the clinic where they will work with our nurses and other clinic staff to provide ongoing care to our patients and practice skills such as assessment, wound care, patient monitoring, and observe treatment of more complex cases.
+Medical students who’ve completed more than one year of their program and nursing students who have completed more than half of their program are usually given the option of being placed in the clinic where they will work with our nurses and other clinic staff to provide ongoing care to our patients and practice skills such as assessment, wound care, patient monitoring, and observe treatment of more complex cases.

 Students who have excelled in Rock Medicine have also been given the opportunity to help with non-medical tasks such as dispatching, logistics, planning, and management.